diyorbek/lotin-kirill/README.md

 transliterator.extendExceptionals([['nol', 'ноль']]);
 ```

-Or purge all of the exceptionals added to trasnliterator.
+Or purge all of the exceptionals added to transliterator.

 ```js
 transliterator.purgeExceptionals();